szalaybalazs/next-s3/README.md

 **Pros:**

-* There is no need for a server, your files will be hosted statically, which is simply faster.
+- There is no need for a server, your files will be hosted statically, which is simply faster.
-* You can utilize Cloudfront's built-in GZipping, which will reduce your load times even more
+- You can utilize Cloudfront's built-in GZipping, which will reduce your load times even more

 **Cons:**

-* Only static sites can be hosted on S3, with absolutely no SSR or ISG.
+- Only static sites can be hosted on S3, with absolutely no SSR or ISG.
-* You can not use any of Next's built-in API or middle-ware logic.
+- You can not use any of Next's built-in API or middle-ware logic.
-* A 3rd party image optimizer has to be used - or none at all.
+- A 3rd party image optimizer has to be used - or none at all.

 I know there are other web frameworks, created for such type of hosting but let's be honest; working on a next.js project can't be compared DX-wise to any other production framework.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Getting Started

-### Prerequisit

-**IMPORTANT:** This package uses the latest version of the [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-Please make sure you are also [logged in with your AWS account](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 ### Installation

 Using NPM

 ```shell